dspinellis/unix-history-man/README.md

 A [repository](https://github.com/dspinellis/unix-history-man),
-a [curated data set](https://dspinellis.github.io/unix-history-man/data.zip), and a [timeline visualization web site](https://dspinellis.github.io/unix-history-man/index.html) detailing the evolution of documented facilities (commands, system calls, library functions, etc.) across the major Unix releases tracked by the
+a [curated data set](https://dspinellis.github.io/unix-history-man/data.zip), and a [timeline visualization web site](https://dspinellis.github.io/unix-history-man/index.html) detailing the evolution of 15,596 unique documented facilities (commands, system calls, library functions, etc.) across 93 major Unix releases tracked by the
 [Unix history repository](https://github.com/dspinellis/unix-history-repo).

 ## Example records
 A file corresponding to each release contains tab-separated records with the manual page section (1–9), the name, and, if available, a URI of the corresponding page.
+In total, the set contains data about 193,781 unique URIs, identifying 48,250 distinct manual page instances.
 The raw data are available through
 [this link](https://dspinellis.github.io/unix-history-man/data.zip).
 Below are some records from the data set.